Table of Contents

 • Understand intent, not just keywords

 Learn more about optimizing site search and why semantic and predictive search matter.
 If you’re evaluating vendors, also sanity-check how they handle ranking and relevance tuning in production—because that’s where most “great demos” fall apart.
 For a tighter evaluation process, use an ecommerce search feature checklist to force clarity on ownership, workflows, and what you can change without a sprint.
+If you’re also planning to pair search with recommendations, map how search queries should influence product recommendation strategy and placements so you don’t end up with disconnected tools optimizing different outcomes.

 Final Verdict